-As the international community is shaping future global development frameworks, financing modes of implementation to reinvigorate the global commitment to sustainable development, measures to respond to climate change, a new "Urban Agenda" is in the making.
-The Joint Work Programme of the Cities Alliance Partnership aims therefore at highlighting and pro-actively exposing the value, experience and role of partnerships between national governments, local authorities and organised civil society in achieving sustainable development and poverty reduction in cities.
+As the international community is shaping future global development frameworks, financing modes of implementation to reinvigorate the global commitment to sustainable development, and measures to respond to climate change, a new "Urban Agenda" is in the making.
+The Joint Work Programme of the Cities Alliance Partnership aims therefore at highlighting and pro-actively exposing the value, experience and role of partnerships between national governments, local authorities and community/citizens organisations in achieving sustainable development and poverty reduction in cities.